5 Common Dental Problems to Watch Out For in Aging Adults

 Gum disease, also called periodontal disease, is a common problem caused by bacteria in plaque and tartar.
 Smoking can also play a significant role.
 Symptoms in the later stages of gum disease include irritated, red, and bleeding gums.

-Gingivitis is the inflammation of the gums due to bacteria build-up where teeth meet gum tissue.
+Gingivitis is the inflammation of the gums due to bacterial buildup where the teeth meet the gum tissue.
 This can develop into periodontitis, a serious gum infection that damages the gum tissue and the bone that supports the teeth.

 If the ability to chew and swallow is impaired, inadequate nutrition can also lead to additional gum health issues.